 - starter.

-The anti-theft alarm does not apply to the door glass and sunroof.
+The anti-theft alarm does not apply to door windows and the sunroof.

-The burglar alarm is automatically activated when the vehicle is locked with the key inserted in any front door or trunk lid, or from the central locking remote control, and is deactivated when the vehicle is unlocked.
-The system enters guard mode approximately 30 seconds after the vehicle is locked.
+The alarm system is automatically activated when the car is locked using a key inserted into any front door or boot lid, or using the central locking remote control, and deactivated when unlocked.
+The system enters guard mode approximately 30 seconds after the car is locked.

-The activation of the system, as well as the closing of the doors, hood and trunk, is confirmed by a short beep after the vehicle is locked.
+The activation of the system, as well as the closing of the doors, hood and trunk, is confirmed by a short sound signal given after the car is locked.

-If the sound signal does not sound, then it is necessary to check, and if necessary, close correctly, the doors, hood and trunk.
-If such a check is performed after the system has been activated, it will confirm with an audible signal that the vehicle is properly closed.
+If the sound signal does not sound, then the doors, hood and trunk must be checked and, if necessary, closed correctly.
+If such a check is performed after the system is activated, it will confirm with a sound signal that the car is properly closed.

-It is recommended that before leaving the car, inspect the interior and make sure that all the buttons for locking the lock switches on the doors are recessed.
+It is recommended that before leaving the car, you inspect the interior and make sure that all the locking buttons of the door lock switches are recessed.
 If this is not the case, then the procedure for locking the car must be repeated.

-The anti-theft system is triggered when you try to open the door, hood, trunk or turn on the ignition.
-When the anti-theft system is triggered, an acoustic signal and a light alarm are activated, which work for a certain time.
-It is not possible to start the engine during this period.
-If, after the termination of the supply of these signals, a second attempt is made to access, the sound and light alarm will turn on again.
+The anti-theft system is triggered when an attempt is made to open a door, hood, trunk, or to turn on the ignition.
+When the anti-theft system is triggered, an acoustic signal and light alarm are activated for a certain period of time.
+It is impossible to start the engine during this period.
+If, after these signals have stopped, a repeated attempt is made to gain access, the sound and light alarm will be activated again.

-Note: On vehicles with remote control of the central lock, turning on and off the anti-theft system and with the driver's door open is accompanied by an audible signal.
-However, the engine cannot be started in this case.
-If the engine does not start, then you need to press the button on the remote control again.
+Note: On cars with remote control of the central lock, switching on and off the anti-theft system and with the driver's door open is accompanied by a sound signal.
+However, in this case, the engine cannot be started.
+If the engine does not start, you must press the button on the remote again.